HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 of a [virtual environment](#virtual-environment); and [make sure it all works](#test-it-out).
-Our goal by the end is to have a coding environment that enables a programmer's [workflow](#workflow) so we can learn to code efficiently and write programs that work.
+Our goal by the end is to have a coding environment that enables a programmer's [workflow](#workflow) so we can learn to code efficiently and write programs that function.

 ## Python

 For running the code we write, we will need a [Python][python] interpreter.
 This is perhaps the most challenging to set up because each platform does it differently.
-Make sure you get Python version 3.7 or higher (3.11.1 is the highest stable version as of this writing).
+Make sure you get Python version 3.7 or higher (3.13.1 is the highest stable version as of this writing).
 At the current time, NLTK requires Python versions 3.7, 3.8, 3.9 or 3.10.
 I recommend installing Python 3.10, since that's what I'll be working with.